mikro-orm/mikro-orm/docs/docs/composite-keys.md

 ## General Considerations

-ID fields have to have their values set before you call `em.persist(entity)`.
+Primary keys need to have their values set before you call `em.persist(entity)`.

 ## Primitive Types only